-Here's the all-time best home remedy for conjunctivitis, along with other potent natural remedies for pink eye that are a sure-fire way to treat and cure this awful problem fast and for good!
+Here's the all-time best home remedy for conjunctivitis, along with other potent natural remedies for pink eye that are a sure-fire way to treat and heal this awful problem fast and for good!

 Pink eye or conjunctivitis is a nasty eye disorder that can affect people of all age groups, though it's most prevalent in young children and infants.
 It results when the conjunctiva (the outer layer of the eye that covers the white area) becomes acutely inflamed.
 This causes the eye(s) to become swollen, red and extremely itchy.
 Conjunctivitis can also cause mucus production that’s so bad it actually cements the eyelids together while you’re sleeping.
 For kids especially, this is not nice and can be quite upsetting for a young infant.
 Many people choose not to treat pink eye at all as it usually goes away within a week to ten days.
 This is not recommended, however, as conjunctivitis is highly contagious and if you or your child does have this, it means your immune system has also been compromised and severely weakened.

 Both of these problems are a definite recipe for disaster!

 So you not only need to treat your pink eye externally to stop the spread, you must also treat it internally (boost your immune system) or else you'll simply find yourself or your little ones suffering from this condition over and over again.
 Fortunately, boosting the immune system and treating and curing conjunctivitis externally (topically) is very easy to do when using a few of the "tried and tested" home remedies listed below.

 There are basically 3 types of pink eye you need to be concerned with - bacterial, viral and allergic.